aaaaaa123456789/libplum/docs/tutorial.md

 This method of allocation can be used for all images, not only images created by the library.
 For instance, it is accessible for images statically initialized by the user as well, like the example shown in the previous section.
-For those images, the `allocator` member must be initialized to `NULL` (which will happen automatically if that member is left out in an initializer, as in the example in that section); the library will manage it from that point on.
+For those images, the `allocator` member must be initialized to a null pointer (which will happen automatically if that member is left out in an initializer, as in the example in that section); the library will manage it from that point on.
-Calling [`plum_destroy_image`][destroy] on such an image works as expected: all memory associated with the image is released (and its `allocator` member is reinitialized to `NULL`).
+Calling [`plum_destroy_image`][destroy] on such an image works as expected: all memory associated with the image is released (and its `allocator` member is reinitialized to a null pointer).
 However, the struct itself won't be released, as it hasn't been allocated by the library: only memory associated with the image (by explicit library calls) is released by [`plum_destroy_image`][destroy].
 Therefore, it is always safe to call this function when the user is finished working with an image, regardless of how